 6. Create a Writing Company

 Many of the jobs in the United States are currently outsourced to other countries.
 Writing is one of those jobs.
 Most businesses have blogs, and they also need web content for marketing materials.
 The need for quality writers never decreases.
 Offering freelance services from home is a good idea.
-You can also own a writing business, source jobs online and recruit writers from Nigeria to work for you.
+You can also own a writing firm, source jobs online, and recruit writers from Nigeria to work for you.

 7. Open a Daycare Center